Cazzar/Cazzar.github.io/_posts/2014-09-25-optional-annotations-the-usages.md

 Using this, is relatively simple understanding that you know some of it's constraints which are as follows:

  1. References to the function __*will not*__ be stripped if the function is.
- 2. The function and it's existence will not be true unless the Forge Mod Loader has loaded that mod as well as your's
+ 2. The function and it's existence will not be true unless the Forge Mod Loader has loaded that mod as well as yours

 Understanding these constraints within the system, we can work around the first one using FML's ``Loader.isModLoaded(modname)`` wrapping those around various function references, tough looking at that type of code can be quite messy.